marclitchfield/mind-firsttry/api/README.md

 ### Post a node

-To create a node, specify the relationship to 'self' in the url, and choose a valid type for the node with the 'is' predicate.
+To create a node, provide a source and predicate in the url, and properties in the payload.
+The 'is' property is required, and must be a valid node type.
+To start with, try creating a node that is linked to the built in 'self' node:

 ```
-curl localhost:9051/nodes/idea -XPOST -H "Content-Type: application/json" -d '{
+curl localhost:9051/nodes/self/idea -XPOST -H "Content-Type: application/json" -d '{
   "is": "concept",
   "body": "I think"
 }'
 ```
-It outputs the xid generated for the idea, e.g. ```f729e7bf-e7d2-4ea6-a3b5-dc815e8c54c1```
+It outputs the xid generated for the node, e.g. ```f729e7bf-e7d2-4ea6-a3b5-dc815e8c54c1```

 Available types for the 'is' predicate:
 * space